 - Weekly President’s Research Seminar Series featuring renowned scientists presenting their latest research

 - Opportunity to pair with a clinical mentor

 - Exposure to cutting-edge science with MSK faculty

 At GSK, our faculty includes 130+ scientists from MSK specializing in biomedical science, including cancer biology, genomics, immunology, structural biology, and more.
-Each have been recognized as leaders in their fields around the world and have published over 1,000 papers and filed a total of 160 patents applications from MSK labs in 2020 alone.
+Each have been recognized as leaders in their fields around the world and typically MSK labs publish over 1,000 papers and file more than 100 patents applications each year.

 When you begin your Cancer Biology PhD program at GSK, you do not need to make a formal commitment to a particular laboratory.
 This gives you the flexibility to explore potential research mentors during the first-year curriculum as well as an opportunity to meet with faculty to learn about new areas of research before making your decision.